vishalparit10/doks-persistent-chat/README.md

-Ephemeral Chat App on DigitalOcean Kubernetes (DOKS)
-A real-time chat application built with Python (Flask) and Redis, demonstrating how to handle stateful workloads in Kubernetes using DigitalOcean Block Storage.

-🚀 Overview
-This project showcases a high-availability deployment on Kubernetes.
-While the web frontend is stateless and scales easily, the Redis backend is "stateful," utilizing a Persistent Volume Claim (PVC) to ensure chat history survives pod restarts or cluster updates.

-Key Features
-Persistence: Uses do-block-storage to persist Redis data.

-High Availability: Scalable Flask frontend managed by a Load Balancer.

-Containerized: Fully Dockerized and ready for CI/CD.
+Ephemeral Chat App: Shifting From Stateless to Stateful on DOKS This repository contains a real-time Python/Flask chat application deployed on DigitalOcean Kubernetes (DOKS) using Redis as a backend.
+The core focus of this project is to explicitly demonstrate and analyze the difference between a Stateless and Stateful architecture by running a controlled cluster disruption test.

+🏗 Repository Structure
+app.py – The Python Flask application using Redis Pub/Sub / Lists.

+Dockerfile – Container configuration for the Flask app.

+app.yaml – Kubernetes Deployment (2 replicas) and LoadBalancer Service for the web app.

+redis.yaml – Kubernetes Deployment and ClusterIP Service for the Redis backend.

+redis-pvc.yaml – Kubernetes PersistentVolumeClaim using do-block-storage.

-🛠️ Prerequisites
+🛠 Prerequisites
-Before running this project, ensure you have:
+Before executing the manifests, ensure you have the following tools configured:

-A DigitalOcean account.
+An active DigitalOcean Account with a provisioned Kubernetes (DOKS) cluster.

-doctl (DigitalOcean CLI) installed and authenticated.
+doctl CLI installed and authenticated.

-kubectl installed.
+kubectl CLI installed locally.

-Docker installed locally.
+Docker Desktop running locally.

-📂 Project Structure

-.
-├── app.py              # Flask Application logic

-├── Dockerfile          # Container definition

-├── app.yaml            # K8s Deployment & LoadBalancer Service

-├── redis.yaml          # K8s Redis Deployment & Internal Service

-└── redis-pvc.yaml      # Persistent Volume Claim for DO Block Storage

-🏗️ Step-by-Step Execution

-1. Connect to your DOKS Cluster
+📥 Step 1: Cluster Context Connection
-First, point your local kubectl to your DigitalOcean cluster:
+To avoid default localhost:8080 connection errors, link your local machine to your cloud cluster.

-# Get your cluster name
+Find your DOKS cluster name:

+Bash
 doctl kubernetes cluster list

-# Save the kubeconfig (replace <cluster-name> with yours)
+Save the cluster context (Execute as your regular local user):

+Bash
-doctl kubernetes cluster kubeconfig save <cluster-name>
+doctl kubernetes cluster kubeconfig save <your-cluster-name>

-# Verify connection
+(Note for Linux users using the doctl Snap: If you encounter sandbox permission errors, run sudo snap connect doctl:kube-config and mkdir -p $HOME/.kube before trying again).

+Verify the active link:

+Bash
 kubectl get nodes

-2. Prepare the Container Registry
-You need a place to store your app image.
-Replace <your-registry> with your DigitalOcean Container Registry name.

-# Log in
-doctl registry login

-# Build the image
-docker build -t registry.digitalocean.com/your-registry/chat-app:v1 .

-# Push to DO
-docker push registry.digitalocean.com/your-registry/chat-app:v1

-3. Deploy the Infrastructure
+🧪 Step 2: Phase 1 — Testing the "Stateless" Behavior
+In this phase, Redis stores data exclusively in volatile container memory (RAM).
+If the container dies, the data dies.

-Apply the manifests in the following order:
+Apply the baseline manifests:

-A. Storage Layer
-kubectl apply -f redis-pvc.yaml

-B. Database Layer
+Bash
 kubectl apply -f redis.yaml

-C. Application Layer
-Note: Ensure you update the image path in app.yaml to match your registry. kubectl apply -f app.yaml
+kubectl apply -f app.yaml

-🔍 Verification & Testing

-Get the Access URL
-DigitalOcean will provision an External Load Balancer.
-This may take 2-3 minutes:

-kubectl get svc chat-app-lb
-Copy the EXTERNAL-IP and paste it into your browser.

-The Persistence Test
-To verify that the Persistent Volume is working:

-Open the app and send a few messages.

-Delete the Redis pod manually: kubectl delete pod -l app=redis
-Wait for a new pod to start, then refresh the browser.
-Your messages will still be there.

-🧪 Experiment: Proving Persistence
-The best way to understand the difference between Stateless and Stateful workloads is to simulate a failure.

-Phase 1: The Stateless Failure
-Setup: Deploy Redis without the Volume configuration in redis.yaml.

-Action: Open the chat app and type: "This message is temporary."

-The Crash: Manually delete the Redis pod:
+Retrieve the Load Balancer IP:

 Bash
+kubectl get svc chat-app-lb -w
+Once the EXTERNAL-IP resolves, copy and paste it into your web browser.

+Run the Stateless Disruption Test:

+Open the app in your browser and post 3 or 4 messages.

+In your terminal, simulate an unexpected crash by deleting the Redis pod:

+Bash
 kubectl delete pod -l app=redis
-Observation: Once the new pod is Running, refresh your browser.
+Wait roughly 10 seconds for the pod to cycle, then refresh your browser.

-Result: The chat history is empty.
-The data lived only in the pod's temporary memory (RAM).
+Result: The chat history is completely gone.

-Phase 2: The Stateful Success
-Setup: Apply the redis-pvc.yaml and the updated redis.yaml (with Volume mounts).

-Action: Type: "This message is permanent!"

-The Crash: Delete the Redis pod again:
+💾 Step 3: Phase 2 — Shifting the Architecture to "Stateful"
+To ensure our data layer survives container lifecycles, we transition to a stateful setup by connecting an external DigitalOcean Cloud SSD.

+Provision the DigitalOcean Block Storage:

 Bash
+kubectl apply -f redis-pvc.yaml
+Upgrade Redis to use the Volume Mounts:
+Open your redis.yaml and ensure it includes the stateful refactoring configurations (the command: ["redis-server", "--appendonly", "yes"], volumeMounts, and pod volumes mapping to your redis-pvc).
+Then apply the changes:

+Bash
+kubectl apply -f redis.yaml
+Kubernetes will perform a rolling update, detaching the old stateless configuration and mounting the new storage disk.

+Run the Stateful Disruption Test:

+Return to your browser app and post new messages (e.g., "This data lives on an SSD!").

+Delete the Redis pod once more to simulate another failure:

+Bash
 kubectl delete pod -l app=redis
-Observation: Refresh the browser.

-Result: The messages are still there! #### How to Verify via Logs You can actually see Redis recovering the data from the DigitalOcean Block Storage by checking the logs of the new pod:
+Watch the real-time file recovery metrics straight from your new pod logs:

 Bash
-# Get the new pod name
 kubectl get pods

-# View logs
 kubectl logs <new-redis-pod-name>
-You should see a log entry similar to: * DB loaded from append only file: 0.001 seconds
+(Look for: * DB loaded from append only file...)

+Refresh your browser. * Result: Your messages remain perfectly intact!
+The cloud SSD was successfully re-attached to the new pod container.

-🧹 Cleanup
+🧹 Resource Cleanup

-To avoid ongoing charges for the Load Balancer and Block Storage, delete the resources:
+To stop DigitalOcean from billing you for the active Load Balancer and Block Storage assets when you are done experimenting, tear down all resources completely:

+Bash
 kubectl delete -f app.yaml
 kubectl delete -f redis.yaml
 kubectl delete -f redis-pvc.yaml

-📝 License

-Distributed under the MIT License.
-See LICENSE for more information.
+📊 Core Architecture Takeaways
+Stateless Layer (app.yaml): Easily scales up or down horizontally.
+Pods can be destroyed without care because they don't retain data local to their filesystem.

+Stateful Layer (redis.yaml + redis-pvc.yaml): Requires decoupled, cloud-managed block storage volumes to maintain state over container lifecycles.
+Data is persistent and survives pod terminations.